Sexual Assault Resources

 Texas State Student Health Center

 Student Health Center provides confidential medical care and referrals to hospitals for a sexual assault forensic exam (sometimes referred to as a “rape kit”).
-Our pharmacy offers over-the-counter emergency contraception, which can be taken up to three days after unprotected sex to avoid pregnancy.
 The Student Health Center also offers STI testing

 Texas State Counseling Center

 Provides free individual and group counseling specific to sexual violence and interpersonal violence for all Texas State students.
 The Counseling Center is located on the 5th floor at LBJ Student Center, call to make an appointment 512-245-2208.
 The primary focus of the Counseling Center is to provide short-term counseling to help students deal with personal and adjustment issues that may interfere with the ability to progress academically to their fullest potential.
 Students meet with clinicians to discuss a variety of concerns.
 The Texas State Counseling Center offer counseling services in both English and Spanish.

 Additionally, Therapy Assistance Online is an interactive, dynamic, easy-to-access online program that provides support for anxiety, depression, and other common concerns that can be accessed on smartphones 24/7.

 The Attorney for Students is free to all Texas State students and can help guide you in legal matters.
 From the moment a student contacts the Office of the Attorney for Students, both the Attorney, office staff, and prospective client enter into a relationship that is ruled by certain expectations.
 The client can be assured that all of their information is protected by Attorney/Client privilege.
 This begins the moment the initial contact is made and continues throughout the entire process.